Asymptotics of Learning with Deep Structured (Random) Features: Details on numerics

-We denoted $\{\hat{W}_\ell\}_{1\le \ell\le L}$ the trained weights.
 Note that the effective linear network \eqref{eq: effective_linear_net} simply corresponds to the composition of the equivalent stochastic linear layers \eqref{eq:linearized-layer}.
 A very similar expression for the covariance of the effective structured noise \eqref{eq:effective_cov} appeared in \cite{schroder2023deterministic} for the random case with unstructured and untrained random weights.
 The effective linear model \eqref{eq: effective_linear_net} affords a concise viewpoint on a deep finite-width non-linear network trained in the lazy regime.
 On an intuitive level, during training, the network effectively tunes the two matrices $W_{\mathrm{eff.}},C_{\mathrm{eff.}}$ which parametrize the effective model \eqref{eq: effective_linear_net}.
-The effective weights $W_{\mathrm{eff.}}$ controls the (linear) representation of the data, while the colored noise $C_{\mathrm{eff.}}^{\sfrac{1}{2}}\xi$ in \eqref{eq: effective_linear_net} can be loosely interpreted as inducing an effective regularization.
+Indeed, the interplay between these two matrices -- both depending on the weights $\hat{W}_{\ell}$ -- defines the inductive bias of the trained network in the high-dimensional regime, which ultimately determines the generalization properties of the network.
+To see this explicitly, consider the ridge regression problem on the effective linear features in \cref{eq: effective_linear_net}.
+Changing variables $\beta = \sfrac{C_{\mathrm{eff.}}^{\sfrac{1}{2}}\theta}{\sqrt{p}}$ and assuming for simplicity that $C_{\mathrm{eff.}}$ is invertible, this yields the following effective problem:\looseness=-1

+In this basis, the effective linear features has two components: an irreducible isotropic noise $\xi_{i}$ and a term $C^{-\sfrac{1}{2}}_{\mathrm{eff.}}W_{\mathrm{eff.}}\x_{i}$ controlling the (linear) representation of the training data.
+A key difference with respect to the deep unstructured case of \cite{schroder2023deterministic} is that the effective $\ell_2$-regularization is anisotropic.

+For a (typically employed) random isotropic initialization, the initial network is equivalent to a unstructured dRF.
+In particular, the unstructured dRF inductive bias \cite{Jacot2020} is not aligned to the target, treating all directions equally.
+In terms of generalization, since the effective linear features are noisy, this implies that the initial generalization error is lower-bounded by the best ridge estimator \cite{schroder2023deterministic}.
+As the network is trained, the weights $\hat{W}_{\ell}$ adapt to the target, implying that even in the regime where the linearization in \cref{eq: effective_linear_net} holds, the effective linear problem \cref{eq: effective_linear_net} can regularize different directions adaptively, potentially outperforming the ridge regression baseline.
+The fact that the optimal regularization for ridge regression on linear feature maps might be anisotropic has been explored in detail in \cite{Wu2020OnTO}.\looseness=-1